-Although there are those who wish to continue the war, Germany and her people are exhausted.
-The prospect of finally achieving peace in Europe is too tempting.
-High Command sees the current stalemate situation, and does not wish similar unrest in Germany from continued hostilities.
-It is time for us to go home to the new Greater Germany, a country you have saved here today!
+Although there are those who wish to continue the war, Germany and her people are exhausted, Herr Generalfeldmarschall.
+The prospect of peace in Europe is too tempting.
+OKH sees the current stalemate, and does not wish similar unrest in Germany from continued hostilities.
+It is time for us to go home to the new, Greater Germany, a country you have saved here today!

-Congratulations, Herr General.
+Congratulations, Herr Generalfeldmarschall.
 I never doubted you.